The Players Centre will move in October

 Farewell Tours are planned for early in the month of September.
 Reservations will open soon.
 The bar will be open and tour groups will be small, but patrons will be able to say their own goodbye, see the theater for the last time and enjoy a few surprises.

 The theater’s grand finale, “A Few of Our Favorite Things” is scheduled for October.
-A reimagined look at the proposed finale show previously scheduled for the 91st Broadway Series will go virtual.
-The Players will ask for performances submitted virtually to put together a digital homage to this Sarasota institution.
+A re-imagined look at the proposed finale show previously scheduled for the 91st Broadway Series, will go virtual.
+The Players will ask for performances submitted virtually to put together a digital homage to the institution.

-“The Legend of Sleepy Hollow” – October.
-The Players fourth annual production of The Legend of Sleepy Hollow will again be presented outdoors at Lakewood Ranch.
+“The Legend of Sleepy Hollow” — October.
+The Players fourth annual production of The Legend of Sleepy Hollow will again be presented outdoors in Lakewood Ranch.

 Check The Players website for more upcoming events.